danparsons/raffle_rng/README.md

 Summary:
 ========
-PRAW 4 reddit bot that replies to mentions with a random integer within the limits defined by the comment that calls the bot.
+PRAW 4 is a reddit bot that replies to mentions with a random integer within the limits defined by the comment that calls the bot.

 If the bot is mentioned like this: /u/botname 30 it will reply with a number between 1 and 30.
 By default that text is: "The winner is: N"